Kingwolf123/cod4-promod-server-installer/README.md

 ## Requirements

-To use this package as intended, you the need:
+You need the following prerequisites:
 - Windows
-- `winget`
+- winget
 - PowerShell 7
 - a usable 64-bit Python 3 runtime

+  Cod4 related:
 - base COD4 files
 - COD4X dedicated server files
 - a Promod mod  with `server_match.cfg`

 The package automatically /can help install PowerShell 7, Python, and COD4X

-## How to Set Up a COD4 Promod Server on Windows
+## How to run the installation scripts:

 1. Run `install_server.bat`.
 2. Let the installer handle PowerShell 7 and Python if they are missing. install these manually if in some cases the installer fails.